ysBach/ysBach/README.md

 * [Kuroda+ (2021) ApJL](https://ui.adsabs.harvard.edu/abs/2021ApJ...911L..24K/abstract): Optical **pol**arimetry (162173) Ryugu in the positive branch (Pmax)
 * [Takahashi+ (2022) A&A](https://ui.adsabs.harvard.edu/abs/2021A%26A...653A..99T/abstract): Optical **pol**arimetry of the Earthshine on the Moon, found correlation with ocean coverage.

-In prep: Bach+ 2023 PASP: effect of fringe in NIR; Bach+ 2023 MNRAS: NIR polarimetry science paper (observations finished, results almost fixed).
+In prep: effect of fringe in NIR.

 ## Coding & Education
 Scientific tool development & astronomical data reduction lectures in **Python**.